INformation for Professionals & Parents

 Cost and rebates

-For straightforward cases, between three and six consultations of 60 minutes each is common.
-The gap is $75-$94 per consultation (Sept, 2019).
-This makes the total gap for patients on a mental health care plan approximately $340-$450 for the treatment.
+For straightforward cases, between three and six consultations of 50 minutes each is common.
+The gap is $85-$101 per consultation (May, 2021).

 Insomnia and sleep problems are valid referrals under the Medicare Better Access to Mental Healthcare scheme (mental health plans).
 Conditions covered by Mental Health Treatment Plans is informed by diagnoses in the ICD-10 Diagnostic and Management for Mental and Disorders in Primary Care (eg., Insomnia: F51.01-F51.05).
 Insomnia that occurs as part of another condition is eligible as well as Insomnia that occurs in isolation.
 The relevant section is: ICD10 code F51.0 Sleeping Problems.